- Just Released

 - Wedding & Marriage

-New Bible Studies for Women from Abingdon Press
+New Titles of Interest to Women from Abingdon Press

 The word fierce is trendy.
 It is used to describe women who are supermodels, extreme athletes, or high-level executives.
 Women at the top of their game.
 But what about the rest of us?
 Can we be fierce?
 Absolutely In fact, women like us have been changing the world for thousands of years--many who received little fanfare yet lived fiercely anyway.
 In this six-week study we will look at lesser-known female characters in the Bible and the ways they changed the world by living into God's calling, including: